tumelo-maja/pizza_order_cli/README.md

   - **Limits:**
     - input(s) must be integeters betweeen 0 and 8 or enter 99 to return to 'Main Menu'
     - Multiple options may be selected and any option can be repeated
-    - A maximum of 8 extra toppings items maybe be selected per meal.
+    - A maximum of 8 extra toppings items may be selected per meal.

 - **Choose extra dips**
   <figure>